ptolmachev/CRNNLearning/README.md

 **Comments**

-The learning is really slow and, the algorithm can only learn if the system has already the parameters close to the optimal once.
+The learning is really slow and, the algorithm can only learn if the system has already the parameters close to the optimal ones.
 Sometimes, if the system diverges and the oscillation cease, the algorithm can't learn anything.